Martindev/martock/depends/depends.md

 Please read the scripts before executing them to make sure you are comfortable with all the changes they will make to your system.

+On OSX these scripts require MacPorts to run.

 Run them in this order.

 1. sh uni.sh